Note

 ]

-And the first set of inputs looks like:
+And the second set of inputs looks like:

 print(string_type(inputs[1], with_shape=True))